Autofolding for Source Code Summarization: Experimental Setup

-It is certainly true that developers who are familiar with the projects could favor a different type of summary than the annotators, and this could be seen as a threat to validity.
-However, recall that in this initial study, our target use case focuses on the first-look problem, \ie developers who are new to the projects, for which we would argue our annotators are good representatives.
-Note that annotators were asked to fold regions whereas TASSAL unfolds regions, this is merely for mathematical convenience and the two formulations are entirely equivalent.
+As for potential threats to validity, the first concern that could be raised is whether it is indeed possible to expect different annotators who are generating a reference summary to have similar ideas about what constitutes a good summary.
+To address this concern, we report in the next section the inter-annotator agreement at the line level, which reflects substantial agreement among the annotators.
+Second, one could raise the concern that different types of developers, or developers who are considering different tasks, would require different types of summaries.
+We would agree with this concern: it is certainly true that developers who are familiar with the projects could favor a different type of summary than the annotators.
+However, recall that in this study, our target use case focuses on the first-look problem, \ie developers who are new to the projects, for which we would argue our annotators are good representatives.
+Finally, note that annotators were asked to fold regions whereas TASSAL unfolds regions, however this is merely for mathematical convenience and the two formulations are entirely equivalent.

 \boldpara{Annotation Statistics} As autofolding is a new task, we need to verify that the task is well-defined.
-We therefore calculated the agreement between annotators and found that it was substantial, with a Fleiss' Kappa value of 0.64 at 50\% compression, averaged across all files.
-We also found that the annotation agreement for non-trivial nodes (i.e. nodes that are not block comments or import statements) was moderate with a Fleiss' Kappa of 0.55.
+We therefore calculated the line-level agreement between annotators and found that it was substantial, with a Fleiss' Kappa value of 0.71 at 50\% compression, averaged across all files. \autoref{fig:agreement50} shows the line-level inter-annotator agreement for each of the 96 files at a compression ratio of 50\% and one can see that for the majority of files we obtain substantial agreement between the two annotators.
+We also found that the line-level annotation agreement for non-trivial nodes (i.e. nodes that are not \emph{block comments} or \emph{import statements}) was moderate with a Fleiss' Kappa of 0.60.